d2s/Documentation/_posts/2018-01-01-nextversion.md

 ![](/images/RsyncOSX/master/nextversion/plan1.png)

 The following plan is in test (by choosing the button `Plan`).
 The plan is split into three parts, this week, this month and previous months.
-Selection the button `Plan` only evaluates and suggests which snapshots to delete based upon the plan.
+Selecting the button `Plan` only evaluates and suggests which snapshots to delete based upon the plan.

 **This week and month**: